-How did the subway system get so bad?
-Experts weigh in
+MTA subway woes: What will it take to fix the system with nearly 1.8 billion in annual ridership? - amNewYork

 Lhota has since announced that the MTA plans to ask the city to cough up more funding to help fix the subway system.
 The move came a day before another train derailment, this one in Brighton Beach, snarled service for hours, though no injuries were reported.

-Who needs to get involved?
+Who else needs to get involved?

-At the end of the day, this is a matter of politics, Burina said.
+The matter is one of politics, Burina said.
 “I think that elected officials in Albany are potential allies in making this an issue.”

 And while Cuomo indeed runs the MTA, there are a host of lawmakers who could be making the issues commuters face daily more of a priority.